A Way to Manage Risk

 Systemic Safety Implementation Peer Exchange

-The FHWA Office of Safety will host a Systemic Safety Implementation Peer Exchange in September 2014.
+The FHWA Office of Safety will host two Systemic Safety Implementation Peer Exchanges in 2015.
 The purpose of the peer exchange is to advance the systemic approach to reducing fatalities and serious injuries on local and rural roadways.
 The peer exchange will provide a forum for participants to discuss and exchange ideas on the application of systemic safety analysis.
-For additional information, contact firstname.lastname@example.org.
+Applications are due April 10th.
+For additional information, contact email@example.com.

 Systemic Safety in the GROW AMERICA Act